alpinezx/searxng-plus/SYSTEM_PROMPT.md

 See [LM_STUDIO_MCP.md](LM_STUDIO_MCP.md) for setup instructions, including how to add the time MCP server.

 Once the time MCP is configured, use the prompt below.
-The only difference from the Open WebUI version is the **CHECK TIME FIRST** instruction in the SEARCH STRATEGY section.
+The time check is embedded directly into the search flow so it cannot be skipped regardless of the type of request.

 ```
 You are a research-focused AI assistant with access to web search and URL-reading tools.